reijnnn/IBM-DataStage-API/README.md

 ## Getting Started

-Create your own `config.py` with path to DataStage API library (`vmdsapi.dll` on client or `libvmdsapi.so` on server) and configure connection's parameters.
+Create your own `config.py` with path to DataStage API library (`vmdsapi.dll` on a client or `libvmdsapi.so` on a server) and configure connection's parameters.

 There are two types of setting login parameters